Why Schiphol airport is cutting night flights and noisy jets

-Amsterdam’s Schiphol airport has announced it aims to eliminate overnight flights by the end of 2025.
+Earlier this week, Amsterdam’s Schiphol airport announced it aims to eliminate overnight flights by the end of 2025.

 It also wants to ban private jet flights within certain time periods.